 Near pupation, the wings are forced outside the epidermis under pressure from thehemolymph, and although they are initially quite flexible and fragile, by the time the pupa breaks free of the larval cuticle, they have adhered tightly to the outer cuticle of the pupa (in obtect pupae).
 Within hours, the wings form a cuticle so hard and well-joined to the body that pupae can be picked up and handled without damage to the wings.[58]

-After about five to seven instars,[55]: 26–28 or molts, certain hormones, like PTTH, stimulate the production ofecdysone, which initiates insect molting.
+After about five to seven instars, or molts, certain hormones, like PTTH, stimulate the production ofecdysone, which initiates insect molting.
 The larva starts to develop into thepupa: body parts specific to the larva, such as the abdominal prolegs, degenerate, while others such as the legs and wings undergo growth.
-After finding a suitable place, the animal sheds its last larval cuticle, revealing the pupal cuticle underneath.
+After finding a suitable place, the animal sheds its last larval cuticle, revealing the pupal cuticle underneath.[59]: 26–28

-Depending on the species, the pupa may be covered in a silk cocoon, attached to different types of substrates, buried in the ground, or may not be covered at all.
-Features of theimago are externally recognizable in the pupa.
-All the appendages on the adult head and thorax are found cased inside the cuticle (antennae,mouthparts, etc.), with the wings wrapped around, adjacent to the antennae.[26]: 564 The pupae of some species have functional mandibles, while the pupal mandibles are not functional in others.[25]
+The pupa may be covered in a silk cocoon, attached to a substrate, buried, or left uncovered.
+Features of the adult are externally recognizable in the pupa.
+All the appendages on the adult head and thorax are found cased inside the cuticle (antennae,mouthparts, etc.), with the wings wrapped around, adjacent to the antennae.[25]: 564 The pupae of some species have functional mandibles.[24]

-The length of time before the pupa ecloses (emerges) varies greatly.
-The monarch butterfly may stay in its chrysalis for two weeks, while other species may need to stay for more than 10 months in diapause.
-The adult emerges from the pupa either by using abdominal hooks or from projections located on the head.
-The mandibles found in the most primitive moth families are used to escape from their cocoon (e. g.,Micropterigoidea).[15][26]: 564
+The length of time before the pupa emerges varies greatly.
+The monarch butterfly may stay in its chrysalis for two weeks, while other may stay in diapause for more than 10 months.
+The adult emerges either by using abdominal hooks or from projections on the head.
+The mandibles of the most primitive moth families are used to escape from their cocoon (e. g.,Micropterigoidea).[13][25]: 564

 Most lepidopteran species do not live long after eclosion, only needing a few days to find a mate and then lay their eggs.
 Others may remain active for a longer period (from one to several weeks) or go through diapause and overwintering as monarch butterflies do, or waiting out environmental stress.
 Some adult species of microlepidoptera go through a stage where no reproductive-related activity occurs, lasting through summer and winter, followed by mating and oviposition in the early spring.[25]: 564

-Flight is an important aspect of the lives of butterflies and moths, and is used for evading predators, searching for food, and finding mates in a timely manner, as most lepidopteran species do not live long after eclosion.
+Flight is used for evading predators, searching for food, and finding mates.
 It is the main form of locomotion in most species.
-In Lepidoptera, the forewings and hindwings are mechanically coupled and flap in synchrony.
-Flight is anteromotoric, or being driven primarily by action of the forewings.
-Although lepidopteran species reportedly can still fly when their hindwings are cut off, it reduces their linear flight and turning capabilities.[57]
+The forewings and hindwings aremechanically coupled and flap in synchrony.
+Flight is driven primarily by action of the forewings.
+Although lepidopteran species reportedly can still fly when their hindwings are cut off, it reduces their linear flight and turning capabilities.[61]

-Some species of butterflies can reach fast speeds, such as thesouthern dart, which can go as fast as 48.4 kilometres per hour (30.1 mph).
-Sphingids are some of the fastest flying insects, some are capable of flying at over 50 kilometres per hour (31 mph), having a wingspan of 35–150 millimetres (1.4–5.9 in).[3][58]
+Some butterflies can reach fast speeds, such as thesouthern dart, which can go as fast as 48.4 kilometres per hour (30.1 mph).
+Sphingids are some of the fastest flying insects, some are capable of flying at over 50 kilometres per hour (31 mph), having a wingspan of 35–150 millimetres (1.4–5.9 in).[3][62]
 In some species, sometimes a gliding component to their flight exists.
-Flight occurs either as hovering, or as forward or backward motion.[59]
-In butterfly and moth species, such ashawk moths, hovering is important as they need to maintain a certain stability over flowers when feeding on the nectar.[3]
+Flight occurs either as hovering, or as forward or backward motion.[63]
+In species such ashawk moths, hovering is important as they need to maintain a certain stability over flowers when feeding on the nectar.[3]

 Long exposure image of flying moths, attracted to the floodlights

-Navigation is important to Lepidoptera species, especially for those that migrate.
-Butterflies, which have more species that migrate, have been shown to navigate using time-compensated sun compasses.
-They can seepolarized light, so can orient even in cloudy conditions.
-The polarized light in the region close to the ultraviolet spectrum is suggested to be particularly important.[60]
-Most migratory butterflies are those that live in semiarid areas where breeding seasons are short.[61]
-The life histories of their host plants also influence the strategies of the butterflies.[62]
-Other theories include the use of landscapes.
+Navigation is important to lepidopterans, especially those that migrate.
+Butterflies navigate using time-compensated sun compasses.
+They can seepolarized light, so can orient even in cloudy conditions.[64]
+Most migratory butterflies live in semiarid areas where breeding seasons are short.[65]
+The life histories of their host plants also influence the strategies of the butterflies.[66]
 Lepidoptera may use coastal lines, mountains, and even roads to orient themselves.
-Above sea, the flight direction is much more accurate if the coast is still visible.[63]
+Above sea, the flight direction is much more accurate if the coast is still visible.[67]

-Many studies have also shown that moths navigate.
-One study showed that many moths may use theEarth's magnetic field to navigate, as a study of theheart and dart moth suggests.[64]
-Another study, of the migratory behavior of thesilver Y, showed, even at high altitudes, the species can correct its course with changing winds, and prefers flying with favourable winds, suggesting a great sense of direction.[65][66]Aphrissa statira inPanama loses its navigational capacity when exposed to a magnetic field, suggesting it uses the Earth's magnetic field.[67]
+Many moths use theEarth's magnetic field to navigate.[68]
+Thesilver Y can correct its course with changing winds, even at high altitude, and prefers flying with favourable winds.[69][70]Aphrissa statira inPanama loses its navigational capacity when exposed to a magnetic field, suggesting it uses the Earth's magnetic field.[71]

 Lepidopteran migration is typicallyseasonal, as the insects moving to escape dry seasons or other disadvantageous conditions.
 Most lepidopterans that migrate are butterflies, and the distance travelled varies.
 Some butterflies that migrate include themourning cloak,painted lady,American lady,red admiral, and thecommon buckeye.[59]: 29–30 A notable species of moth that migrates long distances is thebogong moth.[73]
 The most well-known migrations are those of the eastern population of themonarch butterfly from Mexico to northern United States and southern Canada, a distance of about 4,000–4,800 km (2,500–3,000 mi).
 Other well-known migratory species include the painted lady and several of thedanaine butterflies.
 Spectacular and large-scale migrations associated with themonsoons are seen in peninsular India.[74]
 Migrations have been studied in more recent times using wing tags and stable hydrogen isotopes.[75][76]

-Moths also undertake migrations, an example being theuraniids.Urania fulgens undergoes population explosions and massive migrations that may be not surpassed by any other insect in theNeotropics.
-InCosta Rica andPanama, the first population movements may begin in July and early August and depending on the year, may be very massive, continuing unabated for as long as five months.[74]
+Moths such as theuraniids migrate.Urania fulgens undergoes population explosions and massive migrations that may be not surpassed by any other insect in theNeotropics.
+InCosta Rica andPanama, the first population movements may begin in July and early August and depending on the year, may be very massive, continuing unabated for as long as five months.[77]

-Pheromones are commonly involved in mating rituals among species, especially moths, but they are also an important aspect of other forms of communication.
-Usually, the pheromones are produced by either the male or the female and detected by members of the opposite sex with their antennae.[75]
-In many species, a gland between the eighth and ninth segments under the abdomen in the female produces the pheromones.[15]
-Communication can also occur through stridulation, or producing sounds by rubbing various parts of the body together.[66]
+Pheromones are involved in mating rituals among species, especially moths, but they are also an important aspect of other forms of communication.
+Usually, the pheromones are produced by one sex and detected by members of the opposite sex with their antennae.[78]
+In many species, a gland between the eighth and ninth segments under the abdomen in the female produces the pheromones.[13]
+Communication can also occur through stridulation, or producing sounds by rubbing parts of the body together.[70]

-Moths are known to engage in acoustic forms of communication, most often as courtship, attracting mates using sound or vibration.
-Like most other insects, moths pick up these sounds using tympanic membranes in their abdomens.[76]
+Moths engage in acoustic communication, most often as courtship, attracting mates using sound or vibration.
+They pick up these sounds using tympanic membranes in the abdomen.[79]
 An example is that of thepolka-dot wasp moth (Syntomeida epilais), which produces sounds with a frequency above that normally detectable by humans (about 20 kHz).
 These sounds also function as tactile communication, or communication through touch, as they stridulate, or vibrate a substrate like leaves and stems.[43]

 Most moths lack bright colors, as many species use coloration ascamouflage, but butterflies engage in visual communication.
 Femalecabbage butterflies, for example, use ultraviolet light to communicate, with scales colored in this range on the dorsal wing surface.
 When they fly, each down stroke of the wing creates a brief flash of ultraviolet light which the males apparently recognize as the flight signature of a potential mate.
 These flashes from the wings may attract several males that engage in aerial courtship displays.[79]